 In the Channel Contributor section of the channel editor, type in the name of the user.
 Select their name and click save.
 This assigns the user to the channel they will have access to.
 Repeat this step to grant a specific Channel Contributor access to more than one channel.

-When you create a new channel, you do not have to immediately make the channel visible to members in your program.
+When you create a new channel, you do not have to immediately make the channel visible to members in the web and mobile app experience.
 By selecting Visible, the channel will be published and visible to members in the web and mobile experience.
-By selecting Hidden, the channel remains hidden from members but is visible to program managers under the Hidden tab.
+By selecting Hidden, the channel remains hidden from users in the employee experience but is visible in Program Studio for users who can access the Channels page.
 Hidden is extremely useful if you are still editing the content that will appear in the channel.

 Automatically add new and existing users to specific channels.
 When set to Enabled, existing users in the targeted group(s) will immediately be opted into following the channel.
-New users will be auto-followed into public channels and the specific channels they are targeted to.
-Users will also receive notifications via Assistant when channels are auto-followed.
+New users will begin following the channel upon joining the program.
+Users will also receive notifications via Assistant when channels are automatically followed.
 Users can unfollow channel(s) at any time by visiting the Explore tab and selecting Unfollow.

 Once the toggle has been enabled, disabling the toggle does not unfollow users who have already been opted into the channel.
-Disabling Auto Follow will prevent any future users from auto-following the channel.
+Disabling Auto Follow will stop future users from being automatically opted into following the channel.

-When enabled, users are able to submit content to the channel.
-Depending on the Auto-Publish Submitted Content setting and the user's role, the content may need to be reviewed before publishing.
+Enable user submissions to make the channel available to Members when they are submitting content.
+Depending on the Auto-Publish Submitted Content setting, the content may need to be reviewed before publishing.

 Note: This feature is only enabled for programs that have mobile app version 3.7+.
 If you do not have this feature and are on the newest mobile app version, please email firstname.lastname@example.org.